Income is Not a factor in Credit Scoring Models

 That said, we do have to acknowledge the reality side of this topic: credit bureaus and, consequently, creditors are able to generalize an income range for individuals of a given credit report profile.
 Essentially, they can determine the likelihood that a group of individuals who meet certain credit report criteria has a certain annual household income.
 The key words here are “likelihood” and “group.”
 It’s not a perfect formula, and certain data on a credit report indicate a corresponding income level for the group as a whole, not individually.
 However, there will certainly be individual variances.

 So what can we take from this?
-Well, we at the National Financial Education Center at Debt Reduction Services Inc continually preach personal responsibility when it comes to personal finances.
+Well, we in the Financial Education department at Debt Reduction Services Inc continually preach personal responsibility when it comes to personal finances.
 This is the case again here.
-In short: responsibly use whatever credit you have, whether it’s a small amount limited by low-income levels or whether it’s nearly unlimited because of being from a high income household.
-Credit scores depend much more upon what you DO with the credit you have than with HOW MUCH credit you have.
+In short: responsibly use whatever credit you have, whether it’s a small amount limited by low-income levels or whether it’s nearly unlimited because of being from a high-income household.
+Credit scores depend much more on what you DO with the credit you have than with HOW MUCH credit you have.